Justin Bean: Memphis Hustle (2022–2023)

 After going undrafted in the 2022 NBA draft, Bean signed with the Memphis Grizzlies on September 23, 2022.
 However, he was waived on October 10 and on November 4, Bean was named to the opening night roster for the Memphis Hustle.

 Alba Berlin (2023–present)

 On July 19, 2023, Bean signed with Alba Berlin of the Basketball Bundesliga and EuroLeague.
+He became a fan favorite quickly and was a very important part in winning the german championship in 2026.
+He even won finals MVP.
+In July 2026, the team signed a long-term contract extension with Bean through the 2028-2029 season.